digitaltrails/vdu_controls/README.md

 >
 >    https://software.opensuse.org/package/ddcutil-service
 >
-> If the service installed for on demand access via the D-BUS daemon, or if
+> The service can be installed for on demand access via the D-BUS daemon.
+It can also
+> run manually from the command line.
+Once the service is running, any new
-> ddcutil-service is run manually, a new instance of vdu_controls should automatically
+> instance of vdu_controls should automatically find and connect to the service.
-> start using it and the bottom line of the **About Dialog** will
+> When using the service, the bottom line of vdu_controls **About Dialog** will
 > list **ddcutil-interface** as **1.0.0 (QtDBus client)**.
 Use of the service can
-> also be manually toggled via `vdu_controls->Settins->dbus client enabled`.
+> be manually toggled via `vdu_controls->Settins->dbus client enabled`.
 >
-> You can also access the service from any D-Bus clients such as d-feet or the
+> The service may also be accessed from generic D-Bus clients such as d-feet
-> command line tools such as dbus-send and busctl.
+> dbus-send and busctl.
 >

 Description